-Proposed International Treaty.
+PROPOSED INTERNATIONAL TREATY.
 More than 150 nations, including the United States, are signatories to an international treaty restricting the manufacture and sale of chemical substances identified therein as components of chemical warfare.
 Ricin, a natural toxin obtained from a cultivated plant, is among the substances restricted pursuant to the proposed treaty.
-If the treaty is ratified by the United States, the Company's ability to obtain ricin could be affected, although the Company believes it could purchase adequate quantities within the United States and abroad to satisfy its needs.
+Ricin is used by the Company in one of its two technology platforms, including its first product candidate, Oncolysin B. If the treaty is ratified by the United States, such action may adversely impact the availability and price of ricin.

-Product Liability Exposure.
+PRODUCT LIABILITY EXPOSURE.
 The use of the Company's product candidates during testing or after approval entails an inherent risk of adverse effects which could expose the Company to product liability claims.
 There can be no assurance that the Company would have sufficient resources to satisfy any liability resulting from these claims.
 The Company currently has limited product liability insurance for products in clinical testing.
 There can be no assurance that such coverage will be adequate in scope to protect the Company in the event of a successful product liability claim.
+Further, there can be no assurance that it will be able to maintain such insurance or obtain general product liability insurance on reasonable terms and at an acceptable cost once the Company begins commercial production of its proposed products or that such insurance will be in sufficient amounts to provide the Company with adequate coverage against potential liabilities.

-Volatility of Stock Price.
+VOLATILITY OF STOCK PRICE.
 The market prices for securities of biotechnology companies have been volatile.
-The market price for the Company's Common Stock has fluctuated significantly since public trading commenced in 1989, and it is likely that the market price will continue to fluctuate in the future.
+The market price for the Common Stock has fluctuated significantly since public trading commenced in 1989, and it is likely that the market price will continue to fluctuate in the future.
 Announcements of technological innovations or new commercial products by the Company or its competitors, developments concerning proprietary rights, including patents and litigation matters, publicity regarding actual or potential medical results relating to products under development by the Company or its competitors, regulatory developments in both the United States and foreign countries, public concern as to the safety of biotechnology products and economic and other external factors, including the outbreak or material escalation of hostilities or other calamity or crisis, as well as period-to-period fluctuations in financial results, may have a significant impact on the Company's business and on the market price of the Common Stock.
 Sales of substantial amounts of the Common Stock in the public market may also have an adverse impact on the market price of the Common Stock.

-Absence of Dividends.
+ABSENCE OF DIVIDENDS.
 The Company has not paid any cash dividends on its capital stock since inception.
 Furthermore, the Company does not anticipate paying cash dividends in the foreseeable future.